node-organic/organic-nginx-configurator/README.md

 * (!)
 It is executed as root user to be able to configure NGINX.
 * It is restarted on failure or reboot.
 * It is installed on host machines via script.
-* It uses `organic-plasma-channel` to receive chemicals
+* It uses host machine's directory with cell deployments metadata to update nginx conf

 ## pre-requirements